 Japanese Cultural Association of Manitoba Room

-Please note: this room has been UPGRADED, look for their new space by the Gamer’s Lounge 2nd floor North Building!
+- This room has been UPGRADED, look for their new space by the Gamer’s Lounge 2nd floor North Building!

-2018 JCAM Room Programming:
+2019 JCAM Room Programming

-Beat the crowd, bring your yukata or kimono and supplies, and learn how to tie yourself into kimono in a private one-on-one session with helpful volunteers.
+Beat the crowd, bring your yukata or kimono and supplies, and learn how to tie yourself into kimono in a one-on-one session with helpful volunteers.
 Please note: You will need to bring your own kimono, obi, and other dressing items as these will not be available for loan.

-New to the JCAM room this year, a 1-hour workshop teaching the movements and strikes of traditional Japanese swordsmanship practiced since the time of the Samurai.
+A 1-hour workshop teaching the movements and strikes of traditional Japanese swordsmanship practiced since the time of the Samurai.
 Learn the techniques of the Katana, then strike at targets in authentic drills practiced in the kendo dojo.